The THESAN-ZOOM project: Population III star formation continues until the end of reionization: Discussion

 For instance, we do not account for the relative streaming velocity between baryons and dark matter in the early universe.
 This streaming velocity may reduce the overdensity in small haloes and decays as $\propto (z+1)$.
 It primarily affects the smallest haloes, thus shifting the critical halo mass for Pop III star formation to higher values.
 Generally, this effect is relevant for halo masses below $M_{\rm halo} \approx 10^7 \msun$ \citep{schauer2021influence}, which dominate our late-time Pop III star formation.

 Additionally, our chemical network does not include deuterium, particularly molecular HD.
-These molecules have a non-zero dipole moment and allow cooling below $\approx 100$\,K \citep{nagakura2005formation}.
-It requires external Lyman Werner radiation or a massive halo \citep{Nishijima2024} to be efficient.
+HD formation becomes efficient below $200$\,K due to its lower binding energy compared to molecular hydrogen (chemical fractionation).
+These molecules have a non-zero dipole moment and allow cooling below $\approx 100$\,K down to the redshift-dependent CMB temperature floor \citep{nagakura2005formation}.
+The low temperatures required for efficient HD formation can be achieved in various ways—for example, in haloes exposed to external Lyman-Werner radiation \citep{Nishijima2024}, in more massive haloes, or simply through a slower gravitational collapse \citep{greif2011simulations}.
 The reduced temperature would lower the Jeans length, potentially leading to earlier star formation in our model.
-As we have shown in \cref{fig:birth_subhalo_distribution_3}, Pop III stars form at $z<8$ in subhaloes with masses below $10^8 \msun$, which we expect to be minimally affected by HD cooling.
-Nonetheless, HD cooling could be significant in more massive haloes at higher redshifts.
+As we have shown in \cref{fig:birth_subhalo_distribution_3}, Pop III stars form at $z<8$ in subhaloes with masses below $10^8 \msun$, where we expect the impact of HD cooling to be minimal.
+Moreover, HD formation itself requires cold temperatures and high densities—conditions that, in our model, already lead to star formation.

 In our simulations, we use an initial free electron fraction of $10^{-6}$, which is lower than the residual one of $\approx 10^{-4}$ expected after recombination \citep{Galli1998}.
 This reduced number of free electrons results in a less efficient formation of molecular hydrogen in minihaloes, potentially shifting the formation of Population III stars to larger halo masses \citep{Latif2025}.
 This is especially important at high redshift when there are no external sources present to partially ionize the gas.
 This could also explain the shift to lower birth halo masses for Pop III stars at lower redshift, as shown in \cref{fig:birth_subhalo_distribution_3}.